If this is an emergency, dial 911 or Campus Police at (941) 487-4210.

 You can speak to anyone that you feel comfortable talking to.
-However, it is important you know that NCF employees, including faculty, resident assistants, other student employees, staff, or trustees are all considered mandatory reporters and must report information about sexual misconduct to the Title IX Coordinator or designee.
+However, it is important to know that NCF employees, including faculty, resident assistants, other student employees, staff, or trustees are all considered mandatory reporters and must report information about sexual misconduct to the Title IX Coordinator.

 There are exceptions, however, if you want to speak to someone confidentiality.
 These people/offices can provide you with resources and options and can help explain how various legal or administrative procedures work.
 They will not share what you tell them unless you want them to.

-To file a Title IX Report, please complete the online form which will be reviewed by the Dean of Students office: Report a Title IX Violation.
+To file a Title IX Report, please complete the online form which will be reviewed by the Title IX coordinator: Report a Title IX Violation.

 To file a complaint, please contact one of the following offices.
-Please also note that you may have the victims advocate present when you file a complaint, when you are interviewed, and during other parts of the process:
+Please also note that you may have an advisor present when you file a complaint, when you are interviewed, and during other parts of the process:

 If you meet with the victim’s advocate or with counselors in the Counseling and Wellness Center then they may maintain confidentiality and will not engage the complaint process unless you ask them to.

 If you want the College to take action and you file a complaint/report with the Dean of Student Affairs, Campus Police, General Counsel, or Title IX Coordinator, the following will occur.